Azure/mlops-v2/README.md

 Following are the key principles that have been applied while building the accelerator:

-  Simplicity
+&nbsp;Simplicity

-  Segregation of duties
+&nbsp;Segregation of duties

-  Reusability
+&nbsp;Reusability

-  End to end automation
+&nbsp;Modularity

-  Enterprise readiness
+&nbsp;Enterprise readiness

 ## Repository